olivierbellone/r/README.md

 Rust has the question mark operator [`?`](https://doc.rust-lang.org/std/result/#the-question-mark-operator-) to hide some of the boilerplate of propagating errors up the call stack.

-I haven't figured out a way to reproduce this specific feature in Ruby, but it is possible to approximate it by using the `#or_else` and `#unwrap_or_else` methods and leveraging the fact that calling `return` within a block will return from the method that created the block.
+I haven't figured out a way to reproduce this specific feature in Ruby, but it is possible to approximate it by using the `#try?` method and leveraging the fact that calling `return` within a block will return from the method that created the block.

 So you could replace this: